alien45/superutils/docs/packages/@superutils/core/functions/arrReverse.md

 `boolean` = `true`

 (optional) condition to reverse the array.
-								 Default: true
+Default: `true`

 ### newArray

 `boolean` = `false`

 (optional) whether to cnstruct new array or use input.
-								 Default: true
+Default: `false`

 ## Returns

 `T`[]

+array